liatrio/autogov-workflows/README.md

 - `subject-name` (required, string): Subject name as it should appear in the attestation.
 - `registry` (optional, string, default: 'ghcr.io'): Container registry to push image.
 - `cert-identity` (required, string): The certificate identity of the signer workflow, or builder, used in the verify job to ensure artifacts and attestations can be verified against the source repository and correct workflow using the gh-cli (e.g. --cert-identity flag).
 If verifying an image, the workflow name should be rw-attest-image.yaml, if verifying blob(s), the workflow name should be rw-attest-blob.yaml.
-- `autogov-verify-version` (optional, string, default: 'v0.13.0'): The autogov-verify version to use.
-- `autogov-helper-version` (optional, string, default: 'v0.5.5'): The autogov-helper version to use.
+- `autogov-version` (optional, string, default: 'v0.20.0'): The autogov version to use.
 - `release-image` (optional, boolean, default: true): Whether to run the release-image job.

 #### `.github/workflows/rw-build-blob.yaml`

 - `subject-path` (required, string): Path to the artifact serving as the subject of the attestation.
 - `cert-identity` (required, string): The certificate identity of the signer workflow, or builder, used in the verify job to ensure artifacts and attestations can be verified against the source repository and correct workflow using the gh-cli (e.g. --cert-identity flag).
 If verifying an image, the workflow name should be rw-attest-image.yaml, if verifying blob(s), the workflow name should be rw-attest-blob.yaml.
-- `autogov-verify-version` (optional, string, default: 'v0.13.0'): The autogov-verify version to use.
-- `autogov-helper-version` (optional, string, default: 'v0.5.5'): The autogov-helper version to use.
+- `autogov-version` (optional, string, default: 'v0.20.0'): The autogov version to use.
 - `release-blob` (optional, boolean, default: true): Whether to run the release-blob job.

 #### `.github/workflows/rw-build-blob-offline.yaml`